Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers

-In the TransIQ design, as illustrated in Figure \ref{fig_3}, we enhance the model's feature extraction capacity by expanding its receptive field in the tokenization phase.
-Following the tokenization approach of earlier techniques, we first slice the IQ sequence into shorter segments using a sliding window technique in the tokenization module.
-These segments are then reorganized into a matrix of signal sequences and one-dimensional convolutional encoding is performed.
-This extra CNN layer placed between the tokenization module and the transformer encoder ensures that no information is lost from the original data, maximizing the Transformer’s capability for feature extraction.
-In fact, the inclusion of the CNN layer on the tokens facilitates the extraction of detailed features from each token.
-By this method, the model can assign appropriate weights to each feature segment, focusing only on the key positions in the input temporal data.
-So, the tokens generated from the tokenization module are fed into a convolutional layer with a kernel size of k with same-padding and Nc number of output channels.
+So, the tokens generated from the sliding window are fed into a convolutional layer with a kernel size of k with same-padding and Nc number of output channels.
 The output of the convolution layer is fed to a ReLU activation function.
 Up to this stage, the model transforms the two-dimensional vector at each time sample into a \(N_c\) (output channel) dimensional feature representation using different kernels in the convolutional layer.
-This matrix is then processed through \(N_l\) transformer encoder layers, which operate on a \((N+1)\times d\) matrix using the self-attention mechanism.
+This matrix is then processed through \(N_l\) transformer encoder layers, which operates on a \((N+1)\times d\) matrix using self-attention mechanism.
 Here, \(N+1\) represents the total number of tokens, and \(d\) represents the embedding dimension of the transformer.
 In this scenario, \(d\) equals the product of the token size and the number of output channels of the CNN layer.
 The first token from the output of the transformer encoder is then fed into the classifier module to perform the modulation classification.